 Simple English definitions for legal terms

-Read a random definition: claim of appeal
+Read a random definition: Green Cloth

 A law firm is a group of lawyers who work together to provide legal services to clients.
 They may organize themselves as a partnership, corporation, or limited-liability company.
 The partners or shareholders oversee junior lawyers called associates, who may eventually become partners.
 A captive law firm is a type of law firm that works exclusively for an insurance company.
 The lawyers in a captive firm defend insured clients in lawsuits covered by the insurer's liability policies.
 However, there are ethical concerns about whether the lawyers will act in the best interests of the insured client.